-- The work will be performed in certain months each year only; and/or - There are more than token gaps each year when services are not needed. - Whether the petitioner is employing different beneficiaries for each distinct period of need.
+- ➤ The work recurs on the same cycle each year; - The work will be performed in certain months each year only; and/or - > There are more than token gaps each year when services are not needed. - Whether the petitioner is employing different beneficiaries for each distinct period of need.